rajbos/VSTSClient/README.md

 * Convert all work items from a certain work item type to another one

 Don't forget to add a secrets.config and include the VSTS Url and PAT in it.See LoadSecrets().

+# VSTSClient.ProcessTemplate
+Client application to talk to Visual Studio Team Services to export, change and import ProcessTemplate packages in bulk.

+Currently supported:

+* Export a list of process templates to disk

+Use that list to perform these tasks:
+* Export the process template to zip files
+* Unzip these files
+* Perform checks on them to figure out if all templates are alike
+* Update part of the template (e.g. update 'Epic.xml')
+* Rezip these files
+* Import these process templates back into VSTS